 Modify equalizer moving average calculation text to handle large gap by modifying channel edge exceptional case to include these separately allocated RBs edge to use method described in figure L.6-1.
 Proposed “step 3” text as following;

 The equalizer coefficients for amplitude and phase af and φf at the demodulation reference signal subcarriers are obtained by computing the moving average in the frequency domain of the time-averaged demodulation reference signal subcarriers.
 The moving average window size is 19.
-For reference subcarriers at or near the edge of the channel the window size is reduced accordingly as per figure L.6-1.
+For reference subcarriers at or near the edge of a set of contiguously allocated RBs which contain DM-RS on subcarriers the window size is reduced accordingly as per figure L.6-1.

 Conclusion